skyylex/HaffmanSwift/README.md

 Haffman compression algorithm implemented in Swift.

-Project was built as a try for creating some algorithmic work for in Swift.
+The project was built as a playground to check how it would feel to implement some classic Computer Science in Swift.

 ### Limitations